jerickjoe111/launch-school/JS230/02_asynchrony_and_events.md

     - without `async`/`await` syntax.
     - with `async`/`await` syntax.

-(all synchronous code runs before any asynchronous code does) ????
-The event loop
+It's very important to note that _all synchronous code runs before any asynchronous code does_.
+This happens because of the way JavaScript handles the synchronous and asynchronous parts in the same program: the event loop.

+### The event loop

 ## Callback-based asynchronous programming